 Wash your bedsheets often, in the hottest water possible, to deter allergens like dust that might interfere with your breathing.

 Practice breathing techniques to clear a stuffy nose.
-Breathe three breaths lightly through your nose, then hold your breath after the third, says the Snoring Solutions that Work website.
-Hold your breath for as long as possible, then breathe in gently through the nose again like normal.
+Breathe three breaths lightly through your nose, then hold your breath after the third 1.
+Hold your breath for as long as possible, then breathe in gently through your nose, as normal 1.